Furnace Repair Checklist

 - Install the new filter with the arrow motioning toward the heating system to prevent damage.

-Flat filters ought to be replaced every month, while pleated filters should last around three months.
-You can also get a washable filter that will last about 10 years.
+Flat filters ought to be replaced every month, while pleated filters should last about three months.
 If you have children or pets, you could have to put in a new filter more often.

 To make the procedure smoother down the road, use a permanent pen on your furnace housing or ductwork to list the airflow direction and filter size.